Dipo-Jaiye/alx-pre_course/0x01-git/README.md

-# ALX Foundations
+# ALX 0x01-git
 ## What the project does
-Demonstrates coursework from ALX pre course
+Demonstrates knowledge of git command line usage

 ## Why is it useful
-It is helpful to practice all the learned concepts
+It is foundational for software developers to work with source control

 ## How to get started
 * Create a repo